MetOffice/lfric_apps/documentation/source/user_guide/checkpointing/lfric_atm_checkpoint.rst

 around the problem.

 Eventually, all checkpointed fields should be output in layer form using the UGRID convention - splitting W1 and W2 fields as needed.
-At the moment, XIOS does not support this for bi-periodic meshes, so checkpointing is still messy.
+Work would still be required to support configurations that use biperiodic meshes and need to checkpoint such fields, though the requirement for checkpointing such configurations is low priority.

 Configuring the XIOS context
 ----------------------------